spiral/docs/docs/en/views/basics.md

 }
 ```

-After that, you can use the variable in the view.
+After that, you can use the variables in the view.

 ```php
 <!doctype html>